samuel-bohman/xplor/about.md

 ### Code

 Upplands Väsby Data Explorer is an open source research project.
 All code and data is available in a public repository on [GitHub](https://github.com/samuel-bohman/xplor).
 The software is under active development which means that there may be bugs, incomplete features, or polish required in various areas.
-If you stumble across a bug, typographic error, or any other unwanted behavior, please let us know by [opening an issue](https://github.com/samuel-bohman/xplor/issues).
+If you stumble across a typographic error, a bug, or any other unwanted behavior, please let us know by [opening an issue](https://github.com/samuel-bohman/xplor/issues).

 ### Authors